Do Accents on Mobile Search Matter for ASO?

-This behaviour is very different from Desktop.
-On desktop, accented keywords generally have a direct key, therefore it’s easier for users to use them on a desktop keyboard.
+This behavior is very different from that of desktop.
+On the desktop, accented keywords generally have a direct key, therefore it’s easier for users to use them on a desktop keyboard.

 The fact that users have to hold a key to select an accent on mobile explains why users are much less likely to use accents on mobile than on desktop, which points out the importance to base your keyword analysis on mobile indicators when doing ASO.

-We’ve heard about many ASO practitioners or ASO tools using the Web volume to judge the popularity of a keyword.
+We’ve heard about many ASO practitioners or ASO tools using the web volume to judge the popularity of a keyword.
 This is a practice we do not recommend.
-We cannot insist more on how different search behaviours can be from Mobile to Web, the use of accents on words is just one of many examples.
-So, make sure you base your decisions on Mobile KPIs when doing ASO!
+We cannot insist more on how different search behaviours can be from mobile to web.
+The use of accents on words is just one of the many examples.
+So make sure you base your decisions on mobile KPIs when doing ASO.

 Although users search accented keywords without accents, you shouldn’t misspell keywords in your app’s metadata, unless the word isn’t visible to users (in your app’s keyword field).
 Removing an accent from a keyword is a real spelling mistake, it can change the meaning or sound of a word.

 If you’re localizing an app in a country that uses accents, you should definitely use them properly, even though the keyword without accent has a better search volume.
 Not using accents will make your app metadata look strange in the eyes of locals and give an impression of a cheap and badly translated app.
-This can seriously damage the image of your app and it’s conversion rate.
-So remember: always spell a word correctly in any visible metadata of your app.
+This can seriously damage the image of your app and its conversion rate.
+So remember to always spell a word correctly in any visible metadata of your app.

 What about your app’s rankings on these misspelt high volume keywords?
 For instance, imagine your app is a puzzle game, you’d rather have your app ranking in top position on “enigmes” (volume 39) than on “énigmes” (volume 5).
 But since “énigmes” is the correct spelling, that’s the word you need to use in your app metadata.

 Luckily, both Apple and Google associate accented keywords with their non-accented version.
-So if your app manages to rank high on “énigmes”, so will it be visible on “enigmes”.
-As you can see in the picture below, when we perform a Live Search on the words “enigmes” and “énigmes”, both iOS and Android devices show very similar results, with same apps showing although the rank positions aren’t exactly the same with or without the accent.
+So if your app manages to rank high on “énigmes,” it will also be visible on “enigmes.”
+As you can see in the following chart, when we perform a Live Search on the words “enigmes” and “énigmes,” both iOS and Android devices show very similar results showing the same apps, although the rank positions aren’t exactly the same with or without the accent.

-Comparing the Live Search Results on the words “énigmes” vs. “enigme” (FR) on both the Apple App Store and the Google Play Store.
+Comparing the Live Search Results on the words “énigmes” vs. “enigme” (FR) on both the App Store and Google Play.

 We hope this article will help you the next time you need to work on ASO in a language that uses accents.
-AppTweak ASO Tool helps identify the best keywords for which your app has the highest ranking potential and compare your app’s performance with competition.
+AppTweak’s ASO tool helps identify the best keywords for which your app has the highest ranking potential and compare your app’s performance with competition.
 Sign up now to bring your ASO to the next level!